your French knitting companion

 Making a Pattern Larger

-• Increase cast-on stitches proportionally
+• Increasing cast-on stitches proportionally across every section

 Making a Pattern Smaller